rust-lang/book/second-edition/src/ch18-00-patterns.md

 # Patterns Match the Structure of Values

 Patterns are a special syntax within Rust for matching against the structure of our types, complex or simple.
+A pattern is made up of some combination of literals; destructured arrays, enums, structs, or tuples; variables, wildcards, and placeholders.
+These pieces describe the "shape" of the data we're working with.

-We take some value and compare it against the pattern.
-If the pattern matches our value, then we do something with the value parts.
-Recall in Chapter 6 when we discussed the `match` expression that uses patterns like a coin sorting machine: patterns describe the "shape" of the data we're working with.
+We use a pattern by taking some value and comparing it against the pattern.
+If the pattern matches our value, we do something with the value parts.
+Recall in Chapter 6 when we discussed the `match` expression that uses patterns like a coin sorting machine.
 We can name pieces within the shape, like we named the state that appeared on quarters in Chapter 6, and if the data fits the shape, we can use the named pieces.